ChrisMoller/edif/README.md

    export EDIF="nano"

-will cause edif to nefault to using the nano editor.
+will cause edif to default to using the nano editor.
 Similarly, the EDIF2 variable affects the default edif2 editor.

 edif has been tested with emacs, vi, and nano; edif2 with emacs and gvim.